The Best Photography Print Mediums

 A newer medium that has become very popular are metal prints, most commonly produced using a method called dye-sublimation.

-With this process, the image is first printed on a unique transfer paper, then taped down over a specially coated sheet of aluminum in a large heat press.
-The press is then closed, applying heat and pressure to the paper which transfers the ink and infuses it into the coating on the aluminum.
+This method involves an initial printing of the image on specialized transfer paper, followed by securing it onto a specially coated aluminum sheet in a large heat press.
+Once the press is closed, it subjects the paper to both heat and pressure, causing the ink to transfer and infuse into the coating on the aluminum.

-The most commonly used aluminum sheets used for photographic purposes are manufactured under the brand name Chromaluxe®.
+The most commonly used aluminum sheets used for metal prints are manufactured under the brand name Chromaluxe®.

 A typical Chromaluxe (dye-sublimated) metal print.
 A recessed floating frame is attached to the back of the print, making it appear to 'float' on your wall.

-A recessed 'floating frame' is usually attached to the back of the print, so no external framing is required and the print will appear to 'float' on your wall, arriving ready to hang.
+A recessed 'floater frame' is usually attached to the back of the print, so it will appear to 'float' on your wall, arriving ready to hang with no external framing required.

-It is also possible to delete the rear floating frame and externally frame them yourself, although this print style is usually chosen because the buyer prefers a frameless, contemporary look.
+It is also possible to order your metal print without the rear floater frame, then frame it yourself with an external wood or metal frame.
+However, this print style is usually chosen because the buyer prefers a frameless, contemporary look.

 Finally, the most advanced photographic printing method available today is called acrylic face mounting.
-For the most breathtaking, museum-quality fine art medium available, look no further.
+This medium is very reactive to accent lighting and tends to be very vibrant.

-In its most simplistic form, acrylic 'face mounting' a photograph is a process that involves printing a photograph on paper, applying a clear adhesive to the face of the image then adhering the print to a clear sheet of acrylic.
+In its most simplistic form, acrylic 'face mounting' a photograph starts by printing a photograph on paper, then applying a clear adhesive to the face of the image, after which a sheet of acrylic 'glass' is permanently bonded over the photograph.
+It should be noted that actual glass is not used; acrylic is simply a high quality plastic.
+(The two terms are often used interchangeably in the industry).

-Stiff backing material is then applied to the back of the print to protect it and provide rigidity.
-Finally, a recessed floating frame and hanging hardware are attached to the backer.
+A sheet of stiff backer material like Dibond® or another sheet of acrylic is then bonded to the back of the print to protect it and provide rigidity.
+Finally, a recessed floating frame and hanging hardware are usually attached to the backer.
+These prints will appear to float on your wall, similar to a metal print.

 Premium Lumachrome® TruLife® Acrylic Face-Mount Prints